JeMing-creater/JeMing-creater.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am Jiaming Liang.
 I am currently working as a research assistant at SCUT and will further my studies here as a first-year PhD student under the supervision of <a href='https://www2.scut.edu.cn/ft/2023/1201/c29779a527919/page.htm'> Prof. Hongmin Cai </a>.
 Before this, I completed my Master’s degree at Guangzhou University, and I had the honor of being mentored by <a href='https://people.ucas.ac.cn/~0058478'> Prof. Qiong Wang </a> and <a href='https://pangyan.me'> Assoc.
 Prof. Yan Pang </a>

-My research interests are primarily focused on medical image processing and biomedical computing.
+My research interests are primarily focused on medical image analysis and biomedical computing.

 # 🔥 News